 In 2016, NatureKids BC launched the two-year long initiative: Bird Aware Cat Care: Youth Citizen Scientists Protect Birds and Keep Cats Safe in BC.
 It’s part of a national effort led by Nature Canada called “Keep Cats Safe & Save Bird Lives” of which NatureKids BC is an official partner.

-Learn more about the project by clinking the links below to watch our training videos:
+Learn more about the project by clinking the links below:

 NatureHood in partnership with Nature Canada